samvdjagt/wvdquickstart/armdeployment.md

 ---

 ## <b>Breakdown of ARM Deployment to Setup Azure DevOps</b>
-To understand the first of the two major deployments in the WVD Quickstart (for an overview, please see <a href="concepts">Concepts</a> section), the ARM deployment that configures the Azure DevOps automation and deploys some supporting resources, let's dive into the <a href="https://github.com/samvdjagt/wvdquickstart/tree/master/deploy.json" target="_blank">ARM template</a> itself.
+To understand the first of the two major deployments in the WVD QuickStart (for an overview, please see <a href="concepts">Concepts</a> section), the ARM deployment that configures the Azure DevOps automation and deploys some supporting resources, let's dive into the <a href="https://github.com/samvdjagt/wvdquickstart/tree/master/deploy.json" target="_blank">ARM template</a> itself.

 ### <b>Parameters</b>
 In the parameters section of the ARM template, you'll find all the parameters that are exposed to the user input.
 ALl of these parameters come with a description to indicate what they're used for.
 These are typically pretty straightforward and will not be explained further in this documentation.